-On or about October 1, 2021, 92Y provided written notice of this incident to individuals, which includes approximately fifteen (15) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.
+On or about October 1, 2021, 92Y began providing written notice of this incident to individuals and issued additional written notifications on or about January 18, 2022, which includes approximately thirty (30) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit BB.

-Other Steps Taken
+Other Steps Taken and To Be Taken